 Reference: 34 Code of Federal Regulations Section 668.34

-In order to be eligible to receive financial aid, students are required to enroll in a course of study leading to a degree, a transfer program (example: to a 4-year institution), or a vocational certificate, maintain Satisfactory Academic Progress (SAP) and have not reached their lifetime eligibility limit.
-Effective with the 2012-2013 Academic Year new federal regulations defines the lifetime eligibility limit as six (6) full time years for Pell Grant.
-Recipients in all Federal, State and Institutional programs are determined to be making Satisfactory Academic Progress under the following circumstances:
+In order to be eligible to receive financial aid, students are required to enroll in a program of study leading to an approved Title IV degree or certificate at Taft College, meet the requirements of the Taft College Federal Satisfactory Academic Progress (SAP) Policy and have not reached their lifetime eligibility limit.
+Effective with the 2012-2013 Academic Year new federal regulations defines the lifetime eligibility limit as the equivalent of 6 full time years for Pell Grants.

-Federal regulations require schools to establish Satisfactory Academic Progress standards for students applying for and receiving Federal Aid.
-These regulations require the Financial Aid Office to review all periods of a student’s enrollment history regardless of whether financial aid was received, to determine if a student is making Satisfactory Academic Progress towards an educational objective.
-A student’s progress will be evaluated at the end of the Fall and Spring semesters and Summer session by the standards outlined below.
-Any official academic transcripts from other colleges received by Taft College will be utilized in the review of our Satisfactory Academic Progress standards once the transcript has been evaluated and units have been posted to the Taft College transcript.
+Federal regulations require schools to establish satisfactory academic progress standards for students applying for and receiving federal aid.
+These regulations require the Financial Aid and Scholarships Department to review all periods of a student’s enrollment history regardless of whether financial aid was received, to determine if a student is making satisfactory academic progress towards an educational objective.
+At Taft College, a student’s progress will be evaluated at the end of the fall, spring and summer semesters by the standards outlined below.
+Any official academic transcripts from other colleges received by Taft College will be utilized in the review of our Federal Satisfactory Academic Progress standards once the transcript has been evaluated and units have been posted to the Taft College transcript.

 These standards apply to all students who apply for and receive financial aid from any federal or state program and most institutional programs.

 SATISFACTORY ACADEMIC PROGRESS CRITERIA

-Earn a minimum Cumulative Grade Point Average (GPA) of 2.00 for all classes attempted.
-Grade symbols of A, B, C, P, or CR earned during Fall and Spring semesters and Summer session will be considered as acceptable for courses completed, and satisfactory academic progress consideration.
+Earn a minimum Cumulative GPA of 2.00 for all classes attempted.
+Grade symbols of A, B, C, D, P, or CR earned during Fall, Spring or Summer will be considered as acceptable for courses completed, and satisfactory academic progress consideration.

-Courses completed with an F, FW, I, NC, NP, IP, or W will not be considered acceptable for Satisfactory Academic Progress.
+Courses completed with an F, FW, I, NC, NP, IP, EW or W will not be considered acceptable for satisfactory academic progress.
 Courses completed with a MW (withdrawal for military service) are excluded from the determination.

 GRADE POINT AVERAGE

 Grade symbols of A, B, C, D, F or FW will be used in grade point average calculation.
-Courses completed with a P, NP, CR, NC, I, IP, UG or W will not be used in grade point average calculation.
+Courses completed with a P, NP, CR, NC, I, IP, UG, EW or W will not be used in grade point average calculation.

-However, please not non-passing grades, which are not used to determine grade point average, will be used to determine minimum unit requirements.
-Additionally, even though a “D” is considered a passing grade, the total cumulative GPA must not ball below 2.00 for each semester.
+However, please note non-passing grades, which are not used to determine grade point average, will be used to determine minimum unit requirements.
+Additionally, even though a “D” is considered a passing grade, the total cumulative GPA must not fall below 2.00 for each semester.
 Repeated courses may be considered in the GPA calculation.

 PACE OF PROGRESSION

-Federal regulations require institutions to measure a student’s pace toward his/her educational objective to ensure completion within the maximum time length for his/her program.
+Federal regulations require institutions to measure a student’s pace toward his/her educational objective to ensure completion within the maximum time frame for his/her program.

-67% of the cumulative unites attempted for each pay period (Fall, Spring and Summer) must be completed with a passing grade.
+67% of the cumulative units attempted for each pay period (Fall, Spring and Summer) must be completed with a passing grade.
 The total number of successfully completed units must be equal to or greater than the calculated total of attempted units multiplied by .67.
 Note: Courses repeated multiple times will be counted each time as attempted units but only once as completed.
 For example: if you repeat a 3 unit course then you will have 6 attempted units and 3 completed units total for the course.

 Federal regulations require institutions to establish a maximum time period or unit total for a student to complete an educational objective (degree/certificate) if financial aid is received.
-Financial aid recipients will be considered to me making Satisfactory Academic Progress if they complete their educational objective in the time frame indicated below.
+Financial aid recipients are considered to be making federal satisfactory academic progress if they complete their educational objective in the time frame indicated below.
 The educational objective as indicated by the student’s choice of major/program of study will be used for this determination.

-For an undergraduate program measured in credit hours, a period no longer than 150% of the published program length.
+- For an undergraduate program measured in credit hours, a period no longer than 150 percent of the published program length.

-For an undergraduate program measured in clock hours, a period no longer than 150% of the published program length, as measured by the cumulative number of clock hours the student is required to complete and expressed in calendar time.
+- For an undergraduate program measured in clock hours, a period no longer than 150 percent of the published program length, as measured by the cumulative number of clock hours the student is required to complete and expressed in calendar time.

-Associate Degree: This requires completion of a minimum of 60 units.
+Associate Degree: Typically requires completion of a minimum of 60 units.
 Students must complete their objective by the time they have attempted 90 units.
 Programs such as Dental Hygiene, Court Reporting, and Engineering may have a program length greater than 60 units.
 150% will be calculated on the amount of units required for those specific programs.

-All English as a Second Language classes and up to 30 units of remedial coursework are deducted from the units attempted when determining Satisfactory Academic Progress for maximum time frame.
+All English as a Second Language classes and up to 30 units of remedial course work are deducted from the units attempted when determining federal satisfactory academic progress for maximum time.

-Transfer Students to Taft College: Students are encouraged to submit official transcripts from all previous colleges attended to Taft College Admission and Records Office.
-Degree applicable units will posted on the Taft College transcript and will be included in academic progress calculations.
+Transfer Students to Taft College: Students are encouraged to submit official transcripts from all previous colleges attended to Taft College’s Admissions and Records Office.
+Degree applicable units posted on the Taft College transcript will be included in academic progress calculations.

-A progress report signed by the instructor involved must be submitted to the Financial Aid Office by the end of the 4th week of the semester.
-If the incomplete grade is no made up, the letter grade to be assigned will be used to determined the financial aid status.
+A progress report signed by the instructor involved must be submitted to the Financial Aid and Scholarships Department by the end of the 4th week of the next semester.
+If the incomplete grade is not made up, the letter grade to be assigned will be used to determine the financial aid status.

 FINANCIAL AID WARNING/DISQUALIFICATION

-The Financial Aid Office will evaluate each financial aid recipient’s academic progress each semester.
-Each evaluation will include a GPA review, an assessment of the Pace of Progression calculation, as well as the Maximum Time Length standard.
+The Financial Aid and Scholarships Department will evaluate each financial aid recipient’s academic progress each semester.
+Each evaluation will include a GPA review, an assessment of the Pace of Progression calculation, as well as the Maximum Time Frame standard.
 Students placed on financial aid warning or disqualification will be notified as to his/her change in status.

-If, at the end of the warning semester, a student completes the Pace of Progression calculation with a minimum GPA of 2.00, they will be removed from the financial aid warning.
+If, at the end of the warning semester, a student meets the Pace of Progression calculation with a minimum cumulative GPA of 2.00, they will be removed from financial aid warning.
 Students not completing sufficient units to meet the Pace of Progression calculation requirement and/or the minimum GPA requirement during the warning semester will be subject to disqualification from financial assistance.